en-arnob/en-arnob/README.md

 # 💫 About Me:
 Myself,
 ## Khalid Ibn Alam Utsob
-Experienced full-stack software developer with a strong focus on back-end development.
-Proficient in JavaScript (ES6+) and Node.js.
-Experienced in building web applications and RESTful APIs.
-Adept in software development methodologies like Agile and Scrum.
+A skilled back-end-focused full-stack software developer with expertise in Node.js, Express, SQL, and React.
+Experienced in system design, project management, and database modeling.
+Passionate about leveraging technology to solve complex problems and deliver seamless user experiences.
 Fun Fact: When I'm not coding, you can find me exploring the great outdoors